behnaaz/constreofy/README.md

 }
 ```

 It is also possible to define a model in in JSON format.
 The schema for the input format is [here](reo-schema.json).
-To enhance the usability of the  We are working on a GUI editor to generate this
+To facilitate the definition of a Reo network in the JSON format, we are building a GUI editor based on [the pixijs framework](https://www.pixijs.com/).

 ## Example: